You want smart political talk without the meltdowns?

 Yeah.

-All right, I gotta let it go there.
+All right, I got to let it go there.

-Look, I I just don't know.
+Look, I just don't know.

-They undid every yeah, if we have to import uranium, let me just put it this way.
+Yeah, if we have to import uranium, let me just put it this way.

-You have no business letting anybody outside entity in any way, shape, manner, or form control your your uranium, especially a bad actor like Putin and a hostile regime like Russia.
+You have no business letting anybody outside entity in any way, shape, manner, or form control your uranium, especially a bad actor like Putin and a hostile regime like Russia.

-All right, tonight the charges.
+All right, tonight, the charges.

-Al Franken accused of sexual molestation on a USO tour.
+Al Franken accused of sexual molestation on a U.S. O tour.

-Uh we'll have Lee Ann Tweedon and her story.
+We'll have Leanne Tweeden and her story.

-We have John Solomon, Sarah Carter, Peter Schweitzer, we got Sebastian Gorka, Tommy Larren, and Jessica Tarlov, Greg Jarrett, and so much more.
+We got Sebastian Gorka, Tommy Larin, and Jessica Tarlov, Greg Jarrett, and so much more.

 That's all coming up.